 The fourth indicator, which is located at 3 o’clock, replaces the more traditional small date window.
 The solution not only balances the dial layout but also lets the Swiss brand get rid of the fish-eye lens on the sapphire crystal.

 As you can see, without the lens, the glare-resistant front crystal looks a lot cleaner drawing even more attention to the “6” and “12” numerals that are stenciled on it.
 Of course, the idea has its trade-offs with reading on the calendar sometimes hidden by a rather wide hour and minute hands.
 Well, the date is perhaps the last thing that a sane person may forget, so that doesn’t look like a serious usability problem to me.

 However, the main attraction here is the rare split-seconds chronograph complication that comes courtesy of the good old ETA Valjoux 7750 automatic caliber with an add-on module that turns a normal chronograph into a split-seconds device.

 Sporting a pair of central seconds hands, the Chopard 1000 Miglia GT XL Chrono Split Seconds allows you to measure either a split time or two separate events.
 For example, you can check the performance of two cars on the track or, maybe, two yachts in the sea.

 However, considering the official water-resistance rating of only 100 meters, it is not advised to use the expensive gadget as a maritime chronograph.

-Of course, there is an inevitable tachymeter scale on the timekeeper’s fixed bezel that allows you to use the watch not only for measuring time intervals, but also estimating the velocity of a vehicle using kilometer markers on a roadside.
+Of course, there is an inevitable tachymeter scale on the timekeeper’s fixed bezel that allows you to use the watch not only for measuring time intervals, but also for estimating the velocity of a vehicle using kilometer markers on a roadside.

 At 44 millimeters in diameter the new chronometer is on the larger side, but so are most luxury timepieces introduced during this last decade.
-What may pose a real problem is the gadget’s thickness of over 14 millimeters that, besides giving the watch its undeniable sort of presence, also makes it a bit less convenient to wear with formal attire.
+What may pose a real problem is the gadget’s thickness of over 14 millimeters which, besides giving the watch its undeniable sort of presence, also makes it a bit less convenient to wear with formal attire.